Rammellzee: Career

 In 2003, Rammellzee released his debut album, This Is What You Made Me, and performed at the Knitting Factory in New York with the newly reformed Death Comet Crew.
 Subsequently, Troubleman Unlimited re-released recordings made by DCC between 1982 and 1984.

 Their single for Exterior St was featured on the compilation Anti-NY with Ike Yard, Sexual Harassment, and Vivien Goldman, among others.
 In 2004, Rammellzee released his second album Bi-Conicals of the Rammellzee, produced by Gamma Records.

 In 2009 Rammellzee exhibited what was to be his final work, Atomic Note Maestro Atmosferic, at an exhibition housed in the Grand Palais in Paris.

 In 2018, Rammellzee was the subject of a retrospective exhibition at Red Bull Arts in New York City head-curated by Maxwell Wolf.

 In 2024 Rizzoli Electa published the 384-page book RAMM:ΣLL:ZΣΣ : Racing for Thunder that was edited by Maxwell Wolf and Jeff Mao.

-A 2025 exhibit entitled ALPHABETA SIGMA (Side A) was shown at the Palais de Tokyo in Paris.
+A 2025 exhibit titled ALPHABETA SIGMA (Side A) was shown at the Palais de Tokyo in Paris.
 As the first "side" of a double-sided series of exhibitions inspired by the two sides of a cassette tape or vinyl record, this Side A "focuses primarily on the materials that make up the artist’s work (writing, paint, spray, resin, black light and textiles), as well as his founding motifs (the letter, the arrow and the mask), which enabled the artist to turn ornament into armament".
 Part of the exhibit includes "Relics" he created including "jewelry, figures, masks, and other accessories".
 Never previously seen, these objects include a set of "crown bracelets" found by his wife in a warehouse which had not been previously seen by the public.
 One relic is a gun-like weapon composed of various objects including a Casio SK-1 sampling keyboard and a Boss Corporation guitar effect pedal.

 Side B of ALPHABETA SIGMA will be shown at the CAPC musée d'art contemporain de Bordeaux in Bordeaux.
 This second half of the exhibit "intends to establish a constellation of influences and friendships around the practice of RAMMELLZEE (considered as featurings), whose work will be presented through a more condensed selection of works, to better highlight its particularity and situate it in the history of historical and contemporary artistic production".

 The Rammellzee estate is represented by the Jeffrey Deitch Gallery.